A02368805/codepop/README.md

    - Run the following commands to apply migrations and start the server:
      ```bash
      python manage.py migrate
-     python manage.py runserver <YOUR IP ADDRESS>
+     python manage.py runserver <YOUR IP ADDRESS:8000>
      ```
    - **Note:** Each time you run the server, you will need to provide your IP address.
-This is necessary for the Android emulator to access the backend.
+This is necessary for the Android emulator to access the backend. you can find your ip address by using the ipconfig command in the terminal

 ## Frontend Setup